cdapio/cm_csd/README.md

 ## Parcel Build

 The Parcel packaging format is the preferred format for Cloudera Manager.
-This build script works in conjuntion with the CDAP repo to package CDAP as a parcel.
+This build script works in conjunction with the CDAP repo to package CDAP as a parcel.

 This is used by the CDAP Parcel build [here](https://builds.cask.co/browse/CDAP-RPA)